Guest ArtistsSimone Lamsma, violin

-Ms. Lamsma’s most recent recording featuring Shostakovich’s First Violin Concerto and Gubaidulina’s In Tempus Praesens with the Netherlands Radio Philharmonic under James Gaffigan and Reinbert de Leeuw was released in 2017 on Challenge Classics and received high accolades from the press, as did her previous Mendelssohn, Janáček and Schumann CD with pianist Robert Kulek.
+In 2017 Simone’s most recent recording featuring Shostakovich’s first violin concerto and Gubaidulina’s In Tempus praesens with the Netherlands Radio Philharmonic under James Gaffigan and Reinbert de Leeuw was released on Challenge Classics and received high accolades from the press, as did her previous Mendelssohn, Janáček and Schumann CD with pianist Robert Kulek.

-Simone Lamsma began studying the violin at the age of 5 and moved to the UK at age 11 to study at the Yehudi Menuhin School with Professor Hu Kun.
-At the age of 14 Ms. Lamsma made her professional solo debut with the North Netherlands Orchestra performing Paganini’s 1st Violin Concerto; her debut was highly praised by the press.
+Simone began studying the violin at the age of 5 and moved to the UK aged 11 to study at the Yehudi Menuhin School with Professor Hu Kun.
+At the age of 14 Simone made her professional solo debut with the North Netherlands Orchestra performing Paganini’s 1st Violin Concerto, her debut highly praised by the press.
 She continued her studies at the Royal Academy of Music in London with Professor Hu Kun and Professor Maurice Hasson, where she graduated aged 19 with first class honors and several prestigious awards.
-In 2011 she was made an Associate of the RAM, an honor given to those students who have made significant and distinguished contributions to their field.
-She currently lives in The Netherlands.
+In 2019, she was made Fellow of the Royal Academy of Music in London, an honor limited to 300 former Academy students, and awarded to those musicians who have distinguished themselves within the profession.

 Simone plays the “Mlynarski” Stradivarius (1718), on generous loan to her by an anonymous benefactor.